suwebdev/wats1030-manipulating-text/README.md

 ## Stretch Goals

 * Play Tetris in Emacs.
+Add a screenshot of you playing Tetris in Emacs to this repository (possibly using SCP to transfer the file, or uploading the file in another way).
 * How do you turn on line numbering in Vi?
 Emacs?
+(Type your answer here.)
 * Explore the Emacs file browser mode.
+Describe how it works here.